herry13/nuri-lang/README.md

 `running`) and their default values. `VM` also extends schema `Machine`, but besides attributes `name` and `running`, it also has a new attribute i.e.
 `is_on` with type reference of `PM`.
 So `is_on` can only be assigned with a reference of an object that implements schema `PM` or other sub-schemas of `PM`.

+Note that Nuri only allows single inheritance.

 ```java
 schema Service {